-Well-being Objective 4 - An Inclusive, Fair and Su 2022/23 RAG Assessment Status ustainable Council Key Achievements 2022/23 Key Challenges 2022/23 Launch of the Council's new Digital Strategy Sickness and Check In performance did not achieve its intended targets Commencement of the Asset Rationalisation programme Progress towards delivery Net zero carbon by 2030.
+Well-being Objective 4 - An Inclusive, Fair and Sustainable Council 2022/23 RAG Assessment Status Key Achievements 2022/23 Key Challenges 2022/23 Launch of the Council's new Digital Strategy Sickness and Check In perits intended targets erformance did not achieve Commencement of the Asset Rationalisation programme Progress towards delivery net zero carbon by 2030.
 Participatory budget programme supporting community and charity organisations across Newport.
 Increasing and supporting the number of staff from disabled, minority ethnic and LGBTQ+ communities.
-Launch of the Council's Participation strategy Delivery of the Council's Digital Strategy / and customer contact.
-69% women occupying highest paid jobs.
-Delivery of new website and review of customer contact
+Launch of the Council's Participation strategy Delivery of the Council's I customer contact.
+Digital Strategy / and Women occupy 69% of the upper quartile/highest paid jobs.
+Delivery of new website a contact nd review of customer

-Annual Go Annual Governance Statement 2022/23 Overview Principle Annual Governance Statement Principles RAG Assessment Α Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. В Ensuring openness and comprehensive stakeholder engagement. С Defining outcomes in terms of sustainable economic, social, and environmental benefits D Determining the interventions necessary to optimise the achievement of intended outcomes.
+Annual Governance Statement 2022/23 Overview Principle Annual Governance Statement Principles RAG Assessment А Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. В Ensuring openness and comprehensive stakeholder engagement. С Defining outcomes in terms of sustainable economic, social, and environmental benefits D Determining the interventions necessary to optimise the achievement of intended outcomes.
 E Developing the Council's capacity, including the capability of its leadership and the individuals within it.